 Easy to assemble and start using right out of the box.
 User-friendly automatic oiler.
 Surprisingly powerful for an electric model at such a low price point.

 Corded, which may be a deal-breaker for some.
 A bit top-heavy.
 Some owners had issues tightening the chain.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 A good pole saw is an indispensable tool.
-Not only will it save you time, it will allow you to work with your feet on the ground rather than balanced precariously on a ladder.
+Not only will it save you time, but it will allow you to work with your feet on the ground rather than balancing precariously on a ladder.

 But first, you must choose the best pole saw for your needs.
 With a huge range of tools available, that’s no easy task.
 Unless you enlist the help of the BestReviews team, that is!

 We're dedicated to writing the most honest and unbiased reviews out there.
 We research the market from a completely independent standpoint.
 Rather than accept manufacturer samples, we buy the tools we test.
 We put them through their paces in our own lab and out in the field.
 While we're pretty tough on them, we’re careful not to test to destruction so we can pass them on to charities when we’re done.

 The pole saws pictured in our product list, above, are excellent products that offer a variety of benefits.
 If you’re ready to make a purchase, we encourage you to peruse our shortlist.

 Electric tools are often compared negatively to their gas-powered counterparts in terms of power output.
 But that discrepancy matters little here because the demands on a pole saw motor are modest.

 Rather than outright torque, what you want is high chain speed for rapid cutting.
 The best corded pole saws are lightweight and easy to use with few maintenance requirements.
 A saw with a motor of six to eight amps should be able to cope with limbs several inches thick with little difficulty.